KobieKabo/coe332_hw/homework04/README.md

 | `/epochs/<epoch>/position`  | the positional coordinates of the specified epoch     |
 | `/epochs/<epoch>/speed`  | the speed of the specified epoch      |

+Where `<epoch>` is any integer value.
+If a non-integer is used, you'll receive an error message.

 ### Usage & Installation:

 To begin, first clone the repo & ensure that the xmltodict, flask and requests modules are installed as well.